Krrish0902/Vent.ai/README.md

 ## 🎯 Key Features Explained

 ### Your AI Friend's Personality
-Vent.ai uses OpenAI's GPT models to be your supportive friend.
+Vent.ai uses Google's Gemini models to be your supportive friend.
 Your AI companion is designed to:
 - Listen first, validate always - like a good friend should
 - Share gentle perspective only when it feels right
 - Use casual, relatable language - never clinical or formal